MuhamadTalha12/Solitaire/README.md

   - **Linked Lists**: Employed for managing tableau piles, allowing efficient insertion, removal, and traversal of cards in tableau piles.

-## Screenshots
-Include gameplay screenshots to showcase different aspects of your game:

-1. **Initial Setup**: Screenshot showing the starting position of the game.

-2. **Game in Progress**: Screenshot of the game with cards being moved either by drag-and-drop or by double-click.

-3. **Winning Condition**: Screenshot showing all foundation piles completed with Kings at the top.

 ## Installation and Setup

 1. **Prerequisites**: